agathis-project/agathis-project/AP-9/AP-9.md

     Issue-Tracker:

-## AP Review Process
+## AP Review

 ### 1. Summary and Assumptions

 This document aims to describe the review process followed for this project (agathis).
-Any mention of review process in other documents produces by the project can be referenced to this AP.
+Any mention of reviews in other documents produced by the project can be referenced to this AP.

 Since this project is hosted on [github](https://github.com/agathis-project) it will try to use the existent features on this site.
-We will also try to describe how to use these features rather tha assume familiarity with them.
+We will also try to describe how to use these features rather than assume familiarity with them.

+All changes to an AP ([**issues**](https://guides.github.com/features/issues/) or [**pull requests**](https://guides.github.com/activities/forking/)) that happen without changing the state of the AP during the normal [github flow](https://guides.github.com/introduction/flow/) are not the object of this document.

+### 2. Definitions

+- **Review** is the process that takes place when transitioning beween the states defined in [AP-8](https://github.com/agathis-project/agathis-project/blob/master/AP-8/AP-8.md)
+- **Admin** refers to members of the project administration team

-### 2. Review Process
+### 3. Review

-#### 2.1 Start
+#### 3.1 Start

-To start a review, the relevant AP documents have to be in github, be clearly identified (in a separate repository or a specific folder of a repository) and have 0 pull requests opened.
+To start a review, the relevant AP documents have to be in github, be clearly identified (in a separate repository or a specific folder of a repository) and have 0 pull requests and 0 issues opened.

-A [**issue**](https://guides.github.com/features/issues/) has be opened by the person responsible for changing the state of the AP.
-We'll refer to this as the *start issue*.

-Since github has **labels** and **milestones** to allow for the easy sorting of issues it is recommended that the start issue has the **label**: **review** and **milestone**: the name of the target state of the review process.
+An issue has to be opened by the person responsible for changing the state of the AP.
+We'll refer to this as the *review issue*.
+Since github has **labels** to allow for the easy sorting of issues it is recommended that the *review issue* has the following labels: **review**, **AP-???** (the name of the AP) and **current_state** (the current state the AP is in).

-#### 2.2 Contribute
+#### 3.2 Voting

-Contributing to a review can be made in different ways.
-For small changes or targeted comments related to the AP in review you can comment directly to the *start issue*, or open a different issue with the same **label** and **milestone**.

-Opening another issue allows tracking of everything related to the review and declutters the *start issue* from multiple discussions going on in parralel.

-For big changes the recommended way is to [fork](https://guides.github.com/activities/forking/) the AP documents in review, make the changes and then initiate a pull request.
-It is recommended to reference the *start issue* when you create the pull request.
+It is recommended that there is a time limit specified in the *review issue* but he author.
+If it's not there the default time limit is 5 days.

+Once the *review issue* is opened the interested parties can vote on changing the state of the AP.
+The voting should follow the [apache voting process](https://www.apache.org/foundation/voting.html) and it should be done as comments to the *review issue*.

-#### 2.3 End
+#### 3.3 End

-To close an review the default policy is to assume that if there are no comments then the review is done.
-This can translate in the following algorithm:

-- if there are any pull requests for the AP documents resolve and merge them.
-- filter the issues to show only the ones with the **label** and **milestone** that refer to the review
-- if there are any other issues opened close them
-- if for 5 days only the *start issue* is in the filtered list then the review can be closed by sclosing the **start issue*
+After the time limit expires the votes are counted and the result shows if the state change is accepted or not.
+Any disagreements about the vote counts should be resolved by the **Admin**.

+### 3.4.
+Review Example(s)

+Suppose AP-314 is in state *Draft* and after work and discussions with the team the author is ready to change the state to *Release*.

+The author opens the *review issue* with the labels: **review**, **AP-314** and **Draft** and specifies a time limit of 10 days for voting.

+At the end of the voting period there were three votes expressed : +1, -0.5 and 0.
+In this case the AP will change the state to *Release*.

-### 3. License
+### 4. License

 - This work is licensed under Creative Commons Attribution-ShareAlike 4.0 International License.